HaydenDekker/calendar-home/README.md

 # Calendar Home

-Combine your Microsoft calendar with family or friends in a single web UI.
+Combine two Microsoft calendars into a single web UI.

-Aims to connect multiple user accounts to a single client and consume calendar events, aggregating the calendar events to a single user interface.
+Multiple user accounts can be connected to a single client that will consume calendar events, aggregating the calendar events to a single user interface.

 ## Functions / Tests